Annals of the Fondazione Luigi Einaudi

 Vol. LI, n.
 2 – 2017

 This issue of the Annals (winter 2017) aims at investigating the “reconstruction” made necessary by the current European – financial, economic, industrial and political – crisis.
-Contributors include Michael Ambrosi, Giuseppe Bertola, Marco Bresciani, Tiziana Caponio, Peter Clarke, Luca Einaudi, Maurizio Ferrera, Jan Kregel, Lucia Quaglia, Francesco Saraceno, Mario Telò, Vittorio Valli.
+Contributors to the special issue “Reconstruction in Europe, 100 Years Later” include Michael Ambrosi, Giuseppe Bertola, Marco Bresciani, Tiziana Caponio, Peter Clarke, Luca Einaudi, Maurizio Ferrera, Jan Kregel, Lucia Quaglia, Francesco Saraceno, Mario Telò, Vittorio Valli.

 [to access the articles, click on “All issues” in the menu above]